Post-Divorce Modification and Enforcement

 Modification of Orders Concerning Children

-As children grow, their needs change.
-Although the state mandated Permanent Parenting Plans are designed to meet the needs of growing children there can be changes in circumstance that are significant enough to warrant a modification of child support, custody, parenting schedules, and the allocation of decision making between parents.
-Deciding when it is time to approach your ex-spouse about modifying your parenting plan, and creating a strategy for seeking relief through mediation, settlement negotiations or from the Court can be discussed at a consultation with our office.
+As the needs of your family evolve after a divorce, unforseen changes can occur that require modification of agreements made concerning the parenting of your children.
+Although the state mandated Permanent Parenting Plans are designed to meet the needs of growing children, there can be changes in circumstance that warrant modification of child support, custody, parenting schedules, or the allocation of decision making between parents.
+Our experienced attorneys can help you decide when and how to approach the other parent about modifying your parenting plan and offer strategic planning advice and representation for settlement negotiations and mediation.
+We routinely represent parents in divorce and juvenile court should the need for litigation arise.

 Modification of Divorce Settlements

 Marital Dissolution Agreements (often called an MDA) are contracts entered into by divorcing parties that divide their marital and separate property and also provide for the payment of alimony.
 These contracts specify when and how the property is to be divded, including the terms of sale and deadlines for payment from one party to another.
 At times unforseen circumstances occur rendering a person incapable of complying with the MDA.
 Seeking relief from obligations imposed by a contract or re-negotiation of those obligations may be necessary.

 Our attorneys regularly handle matters in which the Court is asked to enforce orders and/or hold a party in contempt of court for failure to comply with orders concerning:

 - property division;

 - parenting time both during the regular day to day schedule and holiday time;

 - payment of alimony; and